ImranR98/Landscape/README.md

         - All `yaml` files are applied as K8s manifests.
         - All other files and subdirectories are ignored.
     - The script can be run with the `-u` option to apply updates (this changes what files are processed and how).
+    - The script can be run with the `-r` option to remove/uninstall some components (where available).
 - The `generate_setup_script.sh` file is used to generate a set of `install_component.sh` (and other) commands in the correct order and using the correct parameters to setup or update everything.

 ### Variables